keleftheriou/AccessibilityKit/README.md

 # AccessibilityKit ♿️

-AccessibilityKit is a (soon to be) collection of APIs to help you develop better apps for people with visual impairements.
-The first such addition is `AKTextView`.
+**AccessibilityKit** is a (soon to be) collection of APIs to help you develop better apps for people with visual impairments, for the times when iOS doesn't have you covered.
+The first such API is `AKTextView`, with text-to-speech additions coming soon!

 ## AKTextView